Resources to Help Your Patients Access Innovative Medicines

-Innovative therapies to prevent and treat heart disease and stroke fill an important health care need for many.
-The Preventive Cardiovascular Nurses Association has several resources that provide strategies and tips to help patients get the medicines they need.
-Our resources include:
+The Preventive Cardiovascular Nurses Association has several resources that provide strategies and tips to help patients get the health care and medicines they need.

-Developed through a unique collaboration of health care professionals and payers, this checklist is designed to identify eligible patients for PCSK9i therapies and support providers and payers in developing evidence-based processes for appropriate access.
+Developed through a unique collaboration of healthcare professionals and payers, this checklist is designed to identify eligible patients for PCSK9 therapies and support providers and payers in developing evidence-based processes for appropriate access.

 Included in this guide: